MuddyRock/Home-Assistant-Snippets/OEPL/README.md

       translation_unknown: Translate the word "Unknown" into your language

 For a full write-up on how to implement the waste-collection tag, see [php-systems' blog](https://blog.php-systems.com/epaper-displays-and-waste-management/).
 Note that the code on that page might not be as up to date as the code in this repository.

+## Files - for more than 4 bins
+If you have more than 4 bins, you could have the tag display the next 4 upcoming ones, sorted by days until next pickup.
+This is a modification made by [@svenove](https://github.com/svenove), but is mostly reusing the same code of the 4-bins-version.

+PS: You could also use this if you have just 4 bins, but want them to be sorted by days until next pickup.

+[multi-bins/automation.yaml](multi-bins/automation.yaml) - An automation used with the [Waste Collection Schedule](https://github.com/mampfes/hacs_waste_collection_schedule) integration to display which bins (refuse cans) go out each day.
+Requires some sensors setting up in YAML.
+See the [sample file](./waste-collection-sample-sensors.yaml) for some examples.

+[multi-bins/script.yaml](multi-bins/script.yaml) - The script called by the automation, which sends data to the tag.